jadecobra/python_tdd_exercises/source/index.rst

   contain the root ``toctree`` directive.

 #####################################################################
-Pumping Python: How to use Test Driven Development to solve problems
+Pumping Python: How to solve problems with Test Driven Development
 #####################################################################

-This book is a collection of exercises to get you writing programs with python using `Test Driven Development <https://en.wikipedia.org/wiki/Test-driven_development>`_.
+The book has exercises using `Test Driven Development <https://en.wikipedia.org/wiki/Test-driven_development>`_ with Python.

-I have put together what has worked for me over the past 10 years of learning the language and watching how other people use it.
+I have put together what has worked for me over the past 10 years of learning the language and seeing other people use it.

 **********************
 Who is this book for?
 **********************

-* are you just starting your journey? congratulations!
-You made a decision from the many choices of programming languages available.
-Celebrate it.
+* If you just started your journey, CONGRATULATIONS!
+You choose Python from the many `programming languages <https://en.wikipedia.org/wiki/Programming_language>`_ available, Celebrate it.
 This book is for you
-* are you new to Test Driven Development in Python?
+* If you are new to Test Driven Development in Python.
 This book is for you
-* do you use Python but are unfamiliar with any of the errors below?
+* If you are interested in Python.
 This book is for you
+* If you use Python but do not know any of the errors below, This book is for you

   - :doc:`/exceptions/AssertionError`
   - :doc:`/exceptions/AttributeError`